hendersa/packscan/README.md

 $ ./packscan [NAME OF DUMP FILE]

-For other options, run packscan with a "-h" option for help on other options:
+Run packscan with a "-h" for a list of other options:

 $ ./packscan -h